linhtran1003/fc-barcelona-performance-analysis/README.md

 ![Squad Cost Limit Comparison](./outputs/figures/squad_cost_limit.png)

 - The analysis of FC Barcelona's financial situation can be interpreted further by its Squad Cost Limit in La Liga compared to their rival, Real Madrid.
 While performance data and transfer data were available from 2014 onward, official financial data (Squad Cost Limit) is only published from 19/20 season.
 Squad Cost Limit (LCPD) is a measure set by La Liga which define the maximum amount a club may spend on registered players, coaching staff, and youth system expenses (including salaries, amortizations, and agent fees).
 - From 2019 to current season, FC Barcelona's Squad Cost Limit experienced major fluctuations that closely reflects their sporting performance trends:
-  - Barcelona’s Squad Cost Limit collapsed from €671M (19/20) to negative levels in 21/22, forcing the club under a restrictive “1:4” - allowing only 25% reinvestment of income rule - and contributing to Messi’s departure.
+  - Barcelona’s Squad Cost Limit collapsed from €671M (19/20) to negative levels in 21/22, forcing the club under a restrictive “1:4” - allowing only 25% reinvestment of income rule - limiting their ability to renew contract of key players such as Messi and and sign new high-quality players.
   - In the 2022/23 season, the club saw a temporary recovery of the limit due to the activation of the four "economic fever", including the sales of 25% of future television rights and other assets of the club such as 49% of Barça Studio.
 The limit rebounded to €656M, supporting key transfer and winning the La Liga title of the season.
-  - However, financing the club's future can only exchange for short-term liquidity.
+  - However, financing the club's future can only exchange for short-term liquidity as from 2023/24 til now, it is clearly shown that the club's financial situation continues fluctuating.
 Although the Squad Cost Limit initially improved in 24/25, it declined slightly this current season (25/26).
 Unvalidated revenue from the sale of VIP seats and delayed return to the Spotify Camp Nou reduced expected income, limiting summer transfer signings.
 - Real Madrid, meanwhile, remained stable above €700M, highlighting divergent financial trajectories between the two rivals.
 - **Overall**: Financial constraints correlate with performance: poorer seasons coincide with the lowest salary caps, reduced squad depth, and restricted transfer activity